-Native to China, Japan, and southeast Asia, star jasmine is a liana plant—one that strives to climb a vertical support or other plants in order to reach sunlight.
-It is considered to be a member of the Apocynaceae (dogbane) family, which also includes natal plum ( Carissa macrocarpa), frangipani (Plumeria spp.) and oleander (Nerium oleander).
-Other common names for this plant include Chinese jasmine, trader's compass, Chinese ivy and confederate jasmine.
+Native to China, Japan, and southeast Asia, star jasmine is a liana plant—one that strives to climb vertical supports or other plants in order to reach sunlight.
+It is considered to be a member of the Apocynaceae (dogbane) family, which also includes natal plum (Carissa macrocarpa), frangipani (Plumeria spp.) and oleander (Nerium oleander).
+Other common names for this plant include Chinese jasmine, trader's compass, Chinese ivy, and confederate jasmine.

 Star jasmine can be allowed to spread over the ground as a ground cover, or trained to grow up fence posts, trellises, and around doorways.
 It makes a good potted plant for patios and decks, but be aware that bees will be drawn to its fragrant flowers.
 The fruit is an undistinguished brown follicle.